mai-vu/2800-202310-BBY37/README.md

 # Welcome to Entréepreneur!
 #### Our team, BBY 37, is developing Entréepreneur, a personalized meal planning app, to help individuals reduce food waste and simplify their cooking experience with sustainable recipes tailored to their existing inventory.
 ## Technologies used
-1. Javascript
-2. HTML/EJS
-3. CSS
-4. ExpressJS
-5. NodeJS
-6. ChatGPT API
+- HTML/EJS, CSS, Javascript, ExpressJS/NodeJS
-7. SendGrid API
+- APIs: ChatGPT API, SendGrid API
+- CSS framework: BootStrap
-8. Database: MongoDB
+- Database: MongoDB

 ## File Contents
     Listing of File Contents of folder